2023 Most Popular Computer Engineering Associate Degree Schools in Massachusetts

 The following schools top our list of the Most Popular Computer Engineering Technology Associate Degree Colleges.

-Read full report on Computer Engineering Technology at Quinsigamond Community College
+Full Computer Engineering Technology at Quinsigamond Community College Report

 Full Computer Engineering Technology at Springfield Technical Community College Report

-A rank of #3 on this year’s list means Benjamin Franklin Institute of Technology is a great place for computer engineering technology students working on their associate degree.
-Located in the large city of Boston, BFIT is a private not-for-profit college with a small student population.
+Out of the 5 schools in Massachusetts that were part of this year’s ranking, Benjamin Franklin Institute of Technology landed the # 3 spot on the list.
+Located in the city of Boston, BFIT is a private not-for-profit college with a small student population.

 About 38% of the students majoring in computer engineering tech at the school are women while 63% are male.